My family tree has roots in Wisconsin. Brats are in my blood.

 - Spicy brown mustard (optional…but not in my opinion)

-1. Prepare the pan: Toss the onions, peppers, salt, and pepper in the grill pan.
-Drizzle with the oil and toss again to coat, then spread into an even layer across the bottom of the pan.
+- Prepare the Bratwurst Pan: Toss the onions, peppers, salt, and pepper in the grill pan.
+Drizzle with the oil and toss again to coat the onions and peppers, then spread in an even layer across the bottom of the pan.
 Put the brats on top of the peppers and onions, then pour the beer over everything.
 Cover the pan with aluminum foil and crimp the edges shut.

-2. Prepare the grill: Set the grill up for cooking on direct medium heat.
+- Prepare the Grill: Set your grill up for cooking on direct medium heat (350°F).
 For my Weber Summit, I preheat the grill for 15 minutes with all burners on high, scrape the grates clean with my grill brush, then turn all the burners down to medium.
+In my Weber Kettle, I light a chimney of charcoal, wait for it to be covered with gray ash, then spread it over the bottom of the grill in a tight single layer of coals.

-3. Steam the brat pan: Put the sealed pan on the grill over direct medium heat.
-Cook with the lid closed for 20 minutes.
+- Steam the Bratwurst in the Pan: Put the foil-covered pan on the grill over direct medium heat.
+Cook with the grill lid closed for 20 minutes.

-4. Grill the brats, brown the peppers and onions: Remove the foil from the pan, and leave the pan over medium heat.
+- Grill the Brats, Brown the Peppers and Onions: Remove the foil from the pan, and leave the pan over medium heat.
 Move the brats from the pan to the grill, also over direct medium heat.
-Grill the brats for 2 minutes a side, or until browned, then remove from the grill directly into the waiting buns.
+Grill the brats until browned, for about 2 minutes a side, then remove from the grill directly into the waiting buns.
 Watch out for flare-ups while the brats are over direct heat, and move them around as necessary.
 While grilling the brats, keep cooking the onions and peppers in the pan, stirring occasionally.
-The peppers and onions are done when they are tender, and most of the liquid is cooked away, about 10 minutes after the foil was removed.
+The peppers and onions are done when most of the liquid is cooked away and they are starting to brown around the edges, about 10 minutes after the foil was removed.

-5. Serve: Pass the brats in the buns, with the onions, peppers, and brown spicy mustard on the side.
+- Serve: Serve the brats with the onions, peppers, and brown spicy mustard on the side.
+Enjoy!

 Pan Grilled Bratwurst and Sauerkraut